 Lumen Gentium 14 fleshes this biblical concept out in the clearest of terms:

-They are fully incorporated in the society of the Church who, possessing the Spirit of Christ, accept her entire system and all the means of salvation given to her, and are united with her as part of her visible bodily structure and through her with Christ, who rules her through the Supreme Pontiff and the bishops.
+They are fully incorporated in the society of the Church who, possessing the Spirit of Christ, accept her entire system and all the means of salvation given to her, and are united with her as part of her visible bodily structure and through her with Christ, who rules her through the supreme pontiff and the bishops.
 The bonds which bind men to the Church in a visible way are profession of faith, the sacraments, and ecclesiastical government and communion.
 He is not saved, however, who, though part of the body of the Church, does not persevere in charity.
 He remains indeed in the bosom of the Church, but, as it were, only in a “bodily” manner and not “in his heart.”
-All the Church’s children should remember that their exalted status is to be attributed not to their own merits but to the special grace of Christ.
-If they fail moreover to respond to that grace in thought, word, and deed, not only shall they not be saved but they will be the more severely judged.
+All the Church’s children should remember that their exalted status is to be attributed not to their own merits, but to the special grace of Christ.
+If they fail, moreover, to respond to that grace in thought, word, and deed, not only shall they not be saved but they will be the more severely judged.

-Confirmation is a great gift of grace and strength given to the faithful as a bulwark against the sin and error that can keep the faithful from heaven.
+Confirmation is a great gift of grace and strength, given to the faithful as a bulwark against the sin and error that can keep them from heaven.
 It is entirely biblical.
 And it is necessary for salvation in the sense that it is an essential aid for Christians to “be faithful unto death” so that Jesus can justly “give [them] the crown of life” (Rev. 2:10).
 It marks and equips, but it is no absolute guarantor of final salvation.
 As with all sacraments, it ordinarily requires man’s cooperation in order to bear fruit unto eternal life.